imnotjames/imnotjames.github.io/content/blog/new-team-kick-start/index.md

 you'll be working with on a regular basis.
 You don't need to (or maybe can't) meet with everyone on the team.

-Sometimes people suggest members of the team that have left the team.
-While I've gone out of my way to reach out not everyone will want to - it can get difficult.
-It has always been worth it as I'd found them to have amazing hindsight, and have been very valuable as fountains of historical knowledge.

 ## The End Goal

 None of this is new or too surprising.
 You're building relationships within